-Now your iCloud calendar and previously added events will show up in your Google Calendar view.
+Now your iCloud calendar and previously added events will show up in your Google Calendar view, whether you're accessing it from one of the best Android phones or your desktop web browser.
 However, if any subsequent changes are made to the iCloud calendar(s), you will need to repeat this process, as they do not stay in sync with each other.
 If you want to maintain a live connection between the ecosystems, you'll need to download a third-party app from the Google Play store and follow the setup prompts.

 Be sure to check out our roundup of the best Google Calendar tips, hacks, and tricks for more helpful calendar ideas.